Vet Tech Schools in Vermont

 In addition to the single on-campus program available to aspiring veterinary technicians in Vermont, there are also ten CVTEA-accredited online programs.
 These programs typically involve online classes and in-house clinical training which are arranged at approved local sites close to a student’s home.

-Penn Foster College based in AZ offers an online associate degree in veterinary technology boasting one of the more affordable tuition rates at $85 per credit.
-Preparing students for an in-demand career in veterinary healthcare, this self-paced online program allows students to study on their own time and prepares them to sit for the Veterinary Technician National Exam (VTNE).
-Between 2018 and 2021, 75.86 percent of program graduates passed the VTNE on their first attempt.
+Penn Foster offers an online associate degree in veterinary technology.
+This self-paced online program prepares students for an in-demand career in veterinary healthcare.
+It allows students to study on their own time and prepares them to sit for the Veterinary Technician National Exam (VTNE).
+Between 2020 and 2023, 78.2 percent of program graduates passed the VTNE on their first attempt.

 The vet tech program curricula include units in animal anatomy & physiology; medical mathematics; clinical pathology; anesthesia for veterinary technicians; surgical nursing for veterinary technicians; clinical parasitology; radiography for vet techs; small & large animal medicine; laboratory animal medicine; and more.
 The program also includes two clinical externships.
 Students complete 73 credits to complete their program.

-A bachelor of science degree in veterinary technology is also offered by Penn Foster that is specifically ideal for students who have already earned an AVMA-accredited associate degree.
+Penn Foster also offers a bachelor of science degree in veterinary technology, which is specifically ideal for students who have already earned an AVMA-accredited associate degree.

 • Accreditation: AVMA-CVTEA; Distance Education Accrediting Commission (DEAC)